 Not even a little tank?
 Ever?

-If you needed to replace your gutters anyway, directing them into a smallish rainwater tank (e.g. 2000 – 4000 litres) wouldn’t be a huge additional expense (maybe under $1000, especially if you picked up a secondhand tank) and would be moderately useful in helping the garden survive until the next real Wet, supplementing your grey water and the meagre allowance from Ross Dam.
+If you haven’t got one and needed to replace your gutters, directing them into a smallish rainwater tank (e.g. 2000 – 4000 litres) wouldn’t be a huge additional expense (maybe under $1000, especially if you picked up a secondhand tank) and would be moderately useful in helping the garden survive until the next real Wet, supplementing your grey water and the meagre allowance from Ross Dam.

 There have been several discussions about the pros and cons of rainwater tanks on the Water for Townsville Action Group facebook page – just type “tank” into the search box on that page to find them.
 Three posts which caught my eye: